2021 Rogers Cup Live Streaming Online Here

 The Rogers Cup, also known as Canadian Open or the Canadian Masters, is an annual tennis tournament which is played in Toronto and Montreal.
 There are both, the men’s and the women’s singles and doubles matches in this competition and you can watch the Rogers Cup live streaming online by using the options below.

 For men, it is a part of ATP Masters 1000 series while for the ladies, it is a Premier 5 event on the WTA tour.

 Even though the tournament is conducted in the same week for men and women, the ATP and the WTA matches are played at different venues – they alternate between Toronto and Montreal every year.
-So in 2020, the men’s competition will be held in Toronto and the women’s tournament will be played at Montreal after the 2020 event was cancelled because of the pandemic.
+So in 2021, the men’s competition will be held in Toronto and the women’s tournament will be played at Montreal after the 2020 event was cancelled because of the pandemic.

 The event is attended by some of the most prominent names on both the circuits.
 Interestingly, after the US Open and Wimbledon, Rogers Cup is the only tournament to have been around longer than the others, with the men’s Rogers Cup having begun in 1881 and the women’s competition about 11 years after that.

 2021 Rogers Cup Live Streaming Schedule for the Day

 When will the 2021 Rogers Cup be played? – Canadian Masters Schedule & Dates

 The schedule for the 2021 Rogers Cup will be released once the ATP and WTA have more information about the tennis calendar.